In this post, we talk about children books about Portugal that we used to get our kids excited about our upcoming trip to Lisbon.

-I always make a point of looking at a map of the world and show the kids where our destination is but indeed, it takes more than that to give them an idea of what to expect from a place.
+We always look at our destination on a kids atlas, before we go.
+However, it takes more than that to give them an idea of what to expect from a place and books are a good place to start.

 Disclaimer: this post contains affiliate links and if you make a purchase through them I will receive a small commission at no extra cost to you.
 I only recommend products I use myself and the opinions expressed in this post are my own and reflect my experience of the products only.